 Serve with butter.
 Serve it with cheese, smoked salmon/trout, or pickled herring for extra deliciousness.

 The Icelandic Rye bread is perfect with a Fish Stew (Plokkfiskur).
-If you are traveling to Iceland, maybe you want to join a Rye Bread Tour?
+If you are traveling to Iceland, maybe you want to join a Rye Bread Tour or the Reykjavik Food Lovers tour?

 Please signup HERE for our newsletter for more fun facts and information about Iceland!